Top 5 Health Benefits Of Outdoor Spaces

 4) Vitamin D Exposure

-A common issue for a lot of people these days is a lack of vitamin D. Vitamin D derives naturally from sunlight and the more time we spend indoors, hooked on technology, the less we get, leading to issues such as fatigue, as well as more serious conditions.
+A common issue for a lot of people these days is a lack of vitamin D. Vitamin D derives naturally from sunlight, and the more time we spend indoors, hooked on technology, the less we get, leading to issues such as fatigue, as well as more serious conditions.

 Vitamin D is essential to help our bodies absorb calcium and phosphorus, which are vital for bone health and structure.
 Without vitamin D and the ability to absorb these nutrients, we can experience bone and muscle pain, as well as being at a higher risk of bone fractures and muscle weakness.